 EHRI Regional Conferences

-In 2018, EHRI will organise several regional conferences in different countries for i.a. representatives of archives, research institutions, potential users, relevant industries, and funding agencies including government bodies.
+In 2018, EHRI organised several regional conferences in different countries for i.a. representatives of archives, research institutions, potential users, relevant industries, and funding agencies including government bodies.

-You can read reports of conferences that have already taken place by clicking on the titles.
+You can read reports (if available) of conferences that have taken place by clicking on the titles (in red).

 Call for Applications for a Two-Day Workshop in Vienna